-Both the old citizenship cards and the new citizenship certificates are valid for use as proof of citizenship and you can use them to apply for a Canadian passport and other benefits of Canadian Citizenship.
+Both the old citizenship cards and the new certificates of Canadian citizenship are valid for use as proof of citizenship and you can use them to apply for a Canadian passport and other benefits of Canadian Citizenship.
 Though the form of the citizenship certificate has changed, the application process has not changed.

-I’ve lost my citizenship card, how can I replace it?You need to replace your lost card or certificate by applying for a replacement Citizenship Certificate.
+I’ve lost my citizenship card, how can I replace it?You need to replace your lost card or certificate by applying for a replacement certificate of Canadian citizenship.
 The citizenship card was discontinued by Citizenship and Immigration Canada in February 2012 and can no longer be obtained.
-However, you may still apply for proof of Canadian citizenship in the form of a paper citizenship certificate using the same application process.
+However, you may still apply for proof of Canadian citizenship in the form of a paper Canadian citizenship certificate using the same application process.

-I need my citizenship certificate urgently.It may be possible to speed up the processing of your application.
+I need my Canadian citizenship certificate urgently.It may be possible to speed up the processing of your application.
 You may be able to get your new certificate in as little as fifteen (15) business days depending on your circumstances.
-Contact us to determine if you meet the requirements to get your citizenship certificate urgently.
-Please note that urgent processing for citizenship certificates is at the officer’s discretion.
+Contact us to determine if you meet the requirements to get your Canadian citizenship certificate urgently.
+Please note that urgent processing for certificates of Canadian citizenship is at the officer’s discretion.

 Is my old citizenship card still valid?As long as your citizenship card or certificate is still in good condition, each document is still valid and never expires.
 The certificate is only issued to those who did not receive their Card before February 2012.
 Both the card and certificate are proof Canadian Citizenship.